mitric-lab/programming_theochem/src/03-molecular_integrals/04-testing_on_molecules.md

 - <a href="../assets/basis_sets/6-31g.json" download>6-31G</a>:
   A Pople basis set.
 - <a href="../assets/basis_sets/6-31g_st.json" download>6-31G*</a>:
-  A Pople basis set with polarization functions.
+  A Pople basis set with polarisation functions.
 - <a href="../assets/basis_sets/cc-pvdz.json" download>cc-pVDZ</a>:
-  A Dunning basis set (with polarization functions).
+  A Dunning basis set (with polarisation functions).